 Assistant Professor and Coordinator

-Minors are required to take six courses (18 credit hours), two from Conceptual Frameworks and one each from the following four categories:
+The minor requires 21 credit hours of work.
+Students are required to take two courses from the Conceptual Frameworks, a 3-credit capstone course, and one course each from the following categories:

 - Policy and Praxis